I am an ex-bank executive now whiling away my time in teaching and traveling.

 - Ensuring balance in regional and industrial growth

 - Expanding the entrepreneurial base by encouraging newcomers

-At present, 8 development banks are operating which mostly are joint-venture with other Islamic Countries.
+At present, eight development banks are operating, which are mostly joint ventures with other Islamic countries.

 A microfinance bank would cater to the credit needs of poor households and their small enterprises.
-Thus microfinance bank provide credit to those poor who are not considered creditworthy by the commercial banks and other financial institutions.
+Thus, microfinance banks provide credit to those poor who are not considered creditworthy by commercial banks and other financial institutions.
 On the other hand, the microfinance bands recognize every single human being as a potential and creditworthy entrepreneur.
-In addition, they provide basic training in start of a small business, simple book-keeping and accounting.
+In addition, they provide basic training in the start of a small business, simple book-keeping and accounting.

-The main aim of microfinance institutions is alleviation of poverty through helping poor persons to earn some money especially the women.
+The main aim of microfinance institutions is the alleviation of poverty by helping poor persons to earn some money, especially women.

 In Islam, it is prohibited to charge interest on any loan.
-However, it is acceptable to pass on funds to a needy person or corporation for trade purpose in which case profit could be shared on an agreed basis whereas loss should be shared according to the funds invested.
-Besides, there are certain businesses where any form of deal is forbidden like alcohols and pork.
+However, it is acceptable to pass on funds to a needy person or corporation for trade purposes, in which case profit could be shared on an agreed basis, whereas loss should be shared according to the funds invested.
+Besides, there are certain businesses where any form of deal is forbidden, like alcohol and pork.

 Accordingly, an Islamic bank refers to a banking activity which is consistent with the Sharia, the Islamic Laws.
-Otherwise, there is no difference between the traditional banks and the Islamic bank.
+Otherwise, there is no difference between traditional banks and the Islamic bank.

-These are firms that buy and discounts bills of exchange, banker' acceptance, commercial paper, etc. Discount houses also tender for treasury bills, deal in short-dated government bonds, and are an important part of the short-term money markets.
+These are firms that buy and discount bills of exchange, banker's acceptance, commercial paper, etc. Discount houses also tender for treasury bills, deal in short-dated government bonds, and are an important part of the short-term money markets.